1. Draw first. Label/Caption second. Sentences third. Paragraphs fourth. Work fast. It’s not an art project.

 2. Make sure the caption captures the scene.
 Work hard to make these few words convey the most important information to your readers.

-• Better.
+• Good.
+I’m throwing the Frisbee with my dog.• Better.
 As I turn to the throw the Frisbee, a huge gust of wind blows up.

 • Best.
 No matter how windy it is, my dog still loves catching the Frisbee.
 But as I turn to throw it, a huge gust blows up that almost knocks me over, and I think for a minute that it might carry him away when he jumps in the air.